puneet123001/cbs/README.md

 # cbs
+  **key features:**

-**Comprehensive Catalog:** Browse through a vast catalog of wedding clothing options for men, women, and children.
+- **Comprehensive Catalog:** Browse through a vast catalog of wedding clothing options for men, women, and children.

 - **Detailed Product Information:** Get all the information you need about each product, from descriptions and prices to available sizes and high-quality images.